The

 A

-the World Tree and contested the might of the Fates, has returned
+World Tree and contested the might of the Fates, has

 As

-his skeletal hands brought out a large sackcloth bag.
+of his cloak his skeletal hands brought out a large

 "From